augustin-barillec/google-pandas-load/docs/source/index.rst

         local_dir_path='/tmp',
         credentials=None)

-Transfer data seamlessly from and to various locations :
+Transfer data seamlessly from and to various locations:

 .. warning::
-   In general, data is moved, not copied !
+   In general, data is moved, not copied!
 The precise behavior is stated `here <Loader.html#moved>`__ .

 .. warning::
    In general, before data is moved to any location, it will delete any prior existing data having the same name in